kiwicom/orbit/packages/orbit-components/src/Box/README.md

 ### Media Queries

-When you need to specify some different behaviour of the Box component on different viewport, you can use properties for it.
+When you need to specify some different behavior of the Box component on different viewport, you can use properties for it.
 There are `mediumMobile`, `largeMobile`, `tablet`, `desktop` and `largeDesktop` available and it behaves the same as [mediaQueries](https://github.com/kiwicom/orbit/tree/master/packages/orbit-components/src/utils/mediaQuery) functions.
 All this properties - objects have the some own properties and none is required.